wpsharks/s2member-kb/tutorials/2015/123-s2member-list-shortcode-documentation.md

 You can also choose to search for a fuzzy match on your own.
 If your search query contains a `*` wildcard character, the automatic fuzzy search functionality is disabled in favor of what you are looking for.
 In other words, if you search for `green*` (i.e., you enter a `*` wildcard in the query), you will get results that match words starting with `green` followed by zero or more other characters.
 The default leading `*` and trailing `*` is not applied on both sides, because you included your own `*` wildcard character in the search query.
 It's taken literally and not manipulated any further.

-_**IMPORTANT NOTE:** Due to a limitation in the WordPress core, is is currently not possible to use a `*` wildcard character in the middle of a search query.
+_**IMPORTANT NOTE:** Due to a limitation in the WordPress core, it is currently not possible to use a `*` wildcard character in the middle of a search query.
 If you want a custom fuzzy match, your `*` character can be at the beginning or at the end, not in the middle anywhere._

 ### Exact Match Syntax (Coming Soon)